Scientific Program Agenda -

 Educational Objectives - At the end of the educational activity, the learner will be able to:

 - Learn about predictive tools for suicide and their potential applications

 - Identify effective communication strategies to build awareness, encourage collaboration and define the medical and mental health provider advocate and communicator role in a public health approach to suicide prevention

 - Review regulatory requirements designed to reduce suicide, and discuss their impact.

 Who Should Attend

-This educational activity is intended for psychiatrists, primary care physicians, psychologists, social workers, physician assistants, registered nurses, advanced practice nurses, and clinic administrators.
+This educational activity is intended for psychiatrists, primary care physicians, psychologists, social workers, physician assistants, registered nurses, advance practice nurses, and clinic administrators.
 All mental health professionals and general health professionals are welcome, including students and residents.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Psychiatric Association (APA) and Minnesota Psychiatric Society.
 The APA is accredited by the ACCME to provide continuing medical education for physicians.